empoweredfutures/ef-tech-docs/contributing.md

 Please help us progress with the development by reviewing PRs of other team members.
 Generally, we aim on getting at least two people to look over a PR and provide feedback and/or approval before merging it into `main` as a quality measure.

+*It is essential for everyone to engage in reviewing the pull requests (PRs) of team members.
+Often, these reviews tend to pile up for team leads, making it a collective responsibility.*

 To review an open PR: